pranomostro/script/README.md

 Many of these scripts are written in the rc scripting language, the plan 9 shell.
 It is needed as well.
 The wmutils scripts need wmutils/core installed, barign needs wmutils/opt (for wname).
-The scripts should be all posix conforming, the sh scripts were tested with bash and mksh.

 Installation
 ------------